Italy allows 2 more migrants to leave German rescue ship | DW | 28.06.2019

 Salvini has said the migrants can only leave the boat if they head straight to the Netherlands, where the Sea-Watch 3 is registered, or to Germany.

-Speaking on the sidelines of the G20 summit in the Japanese capital Osaka, Italian Prime Minister Giuseppe Conte he had "news that three to four countries would be available" for the redistribution of migrants, without specifying which nations.
+Speaking on the sidelines of the G20 summit in the Japanese city of Osaka, Italian Prime Minister Giuseppe Conte he had "news that three to four countries would be available" for the redistribution of migrants, without specifying which nations.

 On Thursday, EU Migration Commissioner Dimitris Avramopoulos said Brussels was "closely involved in coordinating with the member states to find a solution for relocating the migrants on board Sea-Watch 3 once they are disembarked."